Alex Kirilloff Player Props: Twins vs. Royals

-The Minnesota Twins, including Alex Kirilloff (.321 slugging percentage in past 10 games, including zero homers), battle starter Austin Cox and the Kansas City Royals at Target Field, Monday at 8:10 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.345 batting average in his past 10 games), battle starter Zack Greinke and the Kansas City Royals at Target Field, Tuesday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Orioles.
+He reached base in both of his plate appearances in his previous game against the Royals.

 Alex Kirilloff Game Info & Props vs. the Royals